-Borgarnes is a quiet, yet charming town, located on a small peninsula at the shore of Borgarfjörður, West Iceland about 75 km from Reykjavík.
-With a population of only 2000 people, this place still manages to have loads to do and interesting cafés, museums and attractions to visit.
+Borgarnes is located along the shores of a small peninsula, Borgarfjörður, in West Iceland.
+It’s located around 75 km from Reykjavík.
+With a population of only 2000 people, the town is full of interesting cafés, museums and attractions.
 Borgarnes is locally known to have a fantastic swimming pool and the weather is mild.

-Borgarfjörður is a historic town stretching all the way back to the Viking times and has played an important role in Iceland’s saga from the beginning of settlement.
-Today you can still find traces of the history and the locals are very keen on telling you the town’s history in all kinds of ways, this is best displayed in the spectacular museums scattered in the town.
+Borgarfjörður is a historic town stretching all the way back to the Viking times, playing an important role in Iceland’s settlement.
+Today you can still find traces of its Viking history.
+Locals are keen to share the town’s history, best displayed inside the town’s spectacular museums.

 Let’s go all the way back!

-Skalla-Grímur and his wife Vera Yngarsdóttir had four children that are known of and one of them is Egill Skallagrímsson, one of Iceland’s most famous and historical person.
+Skalla-Grímur and his wife Vera Yngarsdóttir had at least four children and one of them is Egill Skallagrímsson, one of Iceland’s most famous historical figures.
 Egils Saga is named after him.